sunfounder/ai-lab-kit/docs/source/gpt/gpt_stt.rst

    os.system("fusion_hat enable_speaker")

-This line enables the speaker and microphone on the Fusion HAT.
+This line enables the speaker and microphone on the Fusion HAT+.

 .. code-block:: python